 - Play tennis several times each week (Tennis is my favorite sport - plan to get back to it!).

 - Spice up my wardrobe (Check - On-Going!).

-- Clean and organize my house and keep it that way (Check - On-Going!).
+- Clean and organize my house and keep it that way - I love to clean (Check - On-Going!).